High-quality dual carriageway: Redesignation as motorway

 The consultation procession lasted until 28 March 2008.
 On 17 July 2008 the Minister signed a statutory instrument reclassifying all the HQDCs then either under construction or recently completed on the N7/M7, and N8/M8 as well as parts of the N6/M6 and N9/M9 as motorway.
-The redesignations came into effect on September 24, 2008.
+The redesignations came into effect on 24 September 2008.
 The Carlow bypass and Kilbeggan-Athlone roads opened with motorway signage but with temporary 100 km/h (62 mph) general speed limits between their opening and their official re-designation as motorways.
 These roads now operate under motorway restrictions with motorway signage and use the M prefix.
 The standard speed limit on these roads is now 120 km/h (75 mph).

 On 30 September 2008, the NRA proposed that the following dual-carriageways be re-designated as motorways:

 The closing date for submissions was 14 November 2008.
-The statutory instrument passed in early 2009 and will came into effect in mid-2009, with the exception of the N6 Athlone Bypass (remains dual-carriageway/HQDC).
+The statutory instrument passed in early 2009 and came into effect in mid-2009, with the exception of the N6 Athlone Bypass (remains dual-carriageway/HQDC).

+Upgrading to motorway status meant the hard shoulder of the high quality dual carriageways chosen to be redesignated had to be changed from a broken yellow line to a continuous yellow line.
+Green signage also had to be changed to blue.
+In some instances the cost of this retrofit ran to millions of euro as it involved the replacement of existing gantry and large panel signage as well as the application of hundreds of kilometres of thermoplastic road paint.
+In September 2008, the Cahir to Cashel stretch of the M8 had its gantry signage changed and hard shoulder re-painted.
+Parts of the M6 also underwent the same process.